Academic Advising-Primary Role — Individuals whose primary role at the institution is the direct delivery of advising services to students

 entries to material that pertains directly to academic advising,

 presenting relevant information from the nominee's overall resume/vita.
-Please include a current job postion description or list of job responsibilities.
+Please include a current job position description or list of job responsibilities.

 - A personal statement on advising